-The straw like feel some people find with coconut oil is usually related to using too much product because coconut oil is not viscous as other oils.
+The straw-like feel some people find with coconut oil is usually related to using too much product because coconut oil is not as viscous as other oils.

 The hard-like feeling you may experience with your hair is usually related to temperature because coconut oil solidifies at a fairly low temperature, so a cold winter breeze can stiffen hair very fast.